fanqingsong/AI-Powered-ToDo-List/README.md

 # Agentic Azure App Service app with LangGraph and Azure AI Foundry Agent Service

 This repository demonstrates how to build a modern FatAPI web application that integrates with both Azure AI Foundry Agents and LangGraph Agents.
-It provides a simple CRUD task list and two interactive chat agents.
+It provides a simple CRUD task list and two interactive chat agents!

 ## Getting Started